 DMV processing times.
 If the DMV is working on applications submitted after your date of purchase:

 Occasionally the dealership fails to process applications when necessary, or fail to send applications to the DMV on time or at all.
 If this happens to you, you may contact WisDOT's Dealer & Agent Section.
 The Dealer & Agent Section can help you obtain a title and plates, or they can assist you in filing a dealer complaint.

 To file a complaint against a dealership

 Complete the Dealer Complaint form MV2338 (Spanish MV2338s).
 Mail the form to WisDOT Dealer & Agent Section at the address below.
 Attach readable copies or originals of documents related to your vehicle purchase or lease.
 Include a copy of your Application for Title and Registration form (WisDOT form MV11).
 WisDOT will use the information you provide to resolve your complaint and enforce the laws.
 It may share the information with the dealer you name in your complaint.
 Under Wisconsin’s Open Records Law, your complaint will be available for public review upon request.
-You can also file a complaint online here.
+File a complaint online.